pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+#### Day 1069 Take a Decision

+Take a decision in your career it's a hard thing, more if this decision is what will be your specialized area, your lifetime is limited, and you need to start to study your specialized, imagine that you need learn only one thing in your career I don't know could be Java , Docker, Python, MYSQL, Mongo, Linux, and another technologies your time its valuable, and you cannot learn all things in your life , for this reason you need to learn a little for all required technologies for your work and make deep dive in one thing , and in this one thing you convert in a professional, this is the problem how you can choose one thing?, well in the So Good They Can't Ignore you book the author says the same advice, well I need a meditation time this week only work for four days, good time to think this.

 ##### Day 1067-1068 Study Important Things

 Today I have been thinking that if you study something, you need to have a good reason for study this, Today and